gcallah/BookReviews/pilkington.md

 234 pages

 Philip Pilkington has written a very provocative and thought-provoking book, one that deserves to be taken seriously by anyone interested in the future of currently liberal polities.
+(Note: throughout the book and this review, "liberal" is being used as philosophers and political scientists use it -- see PP's definition below -- and not in the sense it is often used in American political discourse, in which it means "somewhat left of center.")

 And, quite naturally, he first turns his attention to the question of just what is this thing that is collapsing.
 And his answer is: "We will consider liberalism to be the Enlightenment political ideology par excellence that sought to level